ben-xD/foodprint/node-serverless-graphql/README.md

 ### Local Testing
 1. Run `npm install` to assert modules installed
-2. Run `npm run dev` to run local Apollo server
+2. Run `npm run dev` to run local Apollo server and use `ngrok` or similar to expose localhost to external device (e.g.
+Android emulator)
 3. Go to url specified in your browser to play around
 - [Apollo GraphQL Tutorial](https://www.apollographql.com/docs/tutorial/schema/)